-The Q700-UP range is an ultimate modular power wheelchair.
-A distinctive feature is the advanced suspension system that allows you to have an excellent driving experience indoors as well as outdoors.
+The Q400 range is a modular power wheelchair.
+A feature is the suspension system that allows you to have an ideal driving experince indoors as well as outdoors.

-Due to its modular design, simplicity and wide range of adjustments, the Quickie Q700-UP series is a perfect choice for easy service, refurbishment and recycle requirements.
+Due to its modular design, simplicity and wide range of adjustments, the Quickie Q400 series is a perfect choice for easy service, refurbishment and recycle requirements.

-The fulfill individual preferences, needs or circumstances, the Q700-UP series is available in the following configurations:
+The Q400 series fulfils individual preferences, needs or circumstances and is available in the following configurations:

-- Midwheeldrive (MWD): Q700-UP M - Frontwheeldrive (FWD): Q700-UP F
+Midwheeldrive (MWD): Q400 M

+Frontwheeldrive (FWD): Q400 F

+Rearwheeldrive (RWD): Q400 R

-To have optimum seating support and individual adjustments the Q700-UP series is available in combination with the
+To have optimum seating support and individual adjustments the Q400 series is available in combination with